 Our strategy to transform the physics landscape for the UK and Ireland, and ensure a thriving physics ecosystem that will contribute to innovation, discovery, research, growth and debate in the UK, Ireland and beyond.

 A quick reference guide suitable for those studying for A-level, International Baccalaureate, Higher or Advanced Higher physics.
-Written by the Institute of Physics and National Physical Laboratory, it covers the topics of forces, motion, waves, electricity, thermal, quantum and nuclear physics.
+Written by the Institute of Physics and the National Physical Laboratory, it covers a variety of topics from electricity to nuclear physics.

 Technicians: Providing frontline and vital support for student mental health and wellbeing

 This report outlines the extent to which technicians are pastorally supporting students and offers a number of recommendations to the higher education and research sector, individual employers and to technicians themselves, in order to ensure that all involved are fully supported.

 Shift Learning science timetable models research

 Shift Learning were commissioned by the learned societies to conduct research to understand the variety of timetable models used by schools to teach the sciences at KS4.

 Investment in science is an essential ingredient for economic growth in the UK.
 This briefing outlines where UK university physics departments’ research income came from in the 2016/17 academic year.